Skip to content

 Cons of Investing in Boston Multifamily Housing

-Because tenants will live closely to each other, the likelihood of tenant disagreements rises substantially.
-This can happen for any number of reasons – noise, clutter, smells, parking, etc. A part of this may be mitigated with good tenant screening, but regardless of how well you screen them, this may occur and contribute to turnover.
+Because tenants will live close to each other, the likelihood of tenant disagreements rises substantially.
+This can happen for any number of reasons—noise, clutter, smells, parking, etc. A part of this may be mitigated with good tenant screening, but regardless of how well you screen them, this may occur and contribute to turnover.
 Spend time reviewing applications and even interviewing the tenants you plan on accepting.
-Correct leasing paperwork is also a must, if you have coverage in your addendums and/or lease, usually it’s easier to solve issues that may arise.
-Work with an experienced agent that has paperwork to mitigate any potential problems.
+Correct leasing paperwork is also a must; if you have coverage in your addendums and/or lease, it’s usually easier to solve issues that may arise.
+Work with an experienced real estate agent who specializes in Boston apartment leasing and has paperwork to mitigate any potential problems.

 Down Payment and Cash Reserves

-Multifamily properties generally have a much higher price tag than single family residences.
+Multifamily properties generally have a much higher price tag than single-family residences.
 As a result, they will require a bigger deposit.
 It’s not uncommon to expect to place 20-25% down on a multifamily property.
 The payment will be larger if the property is not owner-occupied because that type of property is treated differently by lenders who see that as a smaller risk.
 Additionally, you need to be prepared with cash backing or cash reserves.
-While there may be opportunities for creative financing that would require little or no or no money out of pocket, those arrangements are few and far between and usually require the property to be owner occupied for a certain period of time.
+While there may be opportunities for creative financing that would require little or no money out of pocket, those arrangements are few and far between and usually require the property to be owner-occupied for a certain period of time.

 Boston Pads Services for Multi-Family Investors

-Agents partnered with Boston Pads have direct relationships with over 16,000 landlords in Greater Boston.
+Agents partnered with Boston Pads have direct relationships with over 18,340 landlords in Greater Boston.
 These agents specialize in leasing as well as multifamily investment sales.
 After all, the two go hand in hand.
-If you invest in a multifamily property and list it with any of our partner brokerages, you will directly reap the benefits of the largest real- time real estate platform in Boston.
+If you invest in a multifamily property and list it with any of our partner brokerages, you will directly reap the benefits of the largest real-time real estate platform in Boston.
 We look forward to working with you.

 Demetrios Salpoglou